exoscale/terraform-provider-exoscale/docs/resources/security_group.md

 ### Optional

-- `description` (String) ❗ A free-form text describing the the Security Groupi.
+- `description` (String) ❗ A free-form text describing the the Security Group.
 - `external_sources` (Set of String) A list of external network sources, in [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) notation.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))